Mintbase/Grants-Program/applications/perun_app_channels.md

 For the **new demonstrator** this involves the following.

-- Implement the game logic as part of a Polkadot pallet.
+- Implement the game logic as part of a Mintbase pallet.
 - Implement the game logic as part of an off-chain application.
 - Implement a client application that provides an interface to playing the game.